June 2018 – Insurance month!| Updated: |

 Fewer things happened in June 2018 than the crazy previous month!

 Although it is a good month for savings, it is not as good as I planned.
 This month is the first month I received my new salary :) But it was a very expensive month :( We had to pay many insurance fees.
 And several other relatively big expenses.
 But it is still not too bad :)

 At the beginning of the month, I started a new job.
 I have a better salary and several new advantages.
 My new net income is now about 9000 CHF per month.
 And this month we have sold a few things online for a bit of extra income.
 Nevertheless, even with all this income, we managed to have a lower savings rate than I was expecting.
 We saved 37% of our income this month!
 Of course, it is not bad.
 A lot of people do not save that much.
 I probably had too high expectations.

 You may remember last month I was saying that we may have to pay a lot for insurances this month.
 This turned out really true!
 I was thinking we could get the cost down this month, but once again I was wrong :(

-Last month, I did a comparison of credit cards in Switzerland.
-Since then, I ordered my Cumulus Mastercard.
+Last month, I made a comparison of credit cards in Switzerland.
+Since then, I have ordered my Cumulus Mastercard.
 The card has not yet arrived.
 I have also ordered a Revolut credit card to avoid foreign exchange fees.
 This should save me some money each year :)

 Last month, we started our own vegetable garden.
 It is now bearing its first fruits (if I can say so ;) ).
 We just got our first salad :)